liek51/civet/docs/civet_XML.md

 would append the date in the form _YYYY_MM_DD to the filename of the `based_on` file to create the new filename.

-If the `pattern` and `replace` attributes are used, the file spec for this file will be generated as if by using the Python `re.subs()` operation applying the values of `pattern` and `replace` to the basename of the file specified in the `based_on` attribute.
+If the `pattern` and `replace` attributes are used, the filename will be generated as if by using the Python `re.subs()` operation applying the values of `pattern` and `replace` to the basename of the file specified in the `based_on` attribute.
 This capability is needed, for instance, using samtools, where some commands need the trailing ".bam" stripped off of a file name.

 **Note:** when the `replace` attribute is combined with other attributes, such as `append` or `datestamp_prepend`,bthe `replace` will be applied